Cargill/grid/docs/source/app_developers_guide.rst

 Application Developer's Guide
 *****************************

-This guide describes how to develop applications which run on top of the Hyperledger Grid core platform, primarily through the use of Grid’s provided SDK, provided Sabre smart contracts and the Grid Daemon.
+This guide describes how to develop applications that run on the Hyperledger Grid core platform.
+These applications primarily use the included Grid SDK, Sabre smart contracts, and the Grid daemon, ``gridd``.

 .. toctree::